Vulnerability watch, database, alert and management

 Vigil@nce can be adapted to match your needs, with options summarized below:

-- an internet press watch about computer security (cryptography, management, etc.)
+- An internet press watch about computer security (cryptography, intrusions, etc.).

 On January 7th of 1999, the Vigil@nce daily watch on vulnerabilities, was created.